SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Anubhav Gupta

-Yeah, so you can say that.
-Yes.
-Right.
-Because the.
-The growth plan which the earlier team was running, right?
-Yeah, definitely.
-We thought that let new team get settled in, right.
-Put accelerator on and then we can definitely kind of ramp up things.
-And that’s been the, that’s been the strength of our group.
-Right.
-And that’s how we scaled up SGF insert from October 22 when we started the business.
-Right.
-So just that like two situations which came in last 12, 18 months.
-We just thought maybe four or five months, let things get back on track.
+Sangeeta, Anubhav here.
+Yeah.
+So, you can say that yes, right, because the growth plan which the earlier team was running, right, definitely, we thought that let new team get settled in, right, put accelerator on and then we can definitely kind of ramp up things.
+And that’s been the strength of our group, right?
+And that’s how we scaled up SG Finserve from October ’22 when we started the business, right?
+So, it’s just that like two situations which came in last 12, 18 months, we just thought maybe four or five months, let things get back on track.
+And then — like, things were already back on track.
+It’s just that new team is able to put pedal — press the pedal and accelerate, maybe, like not immediately, after six months.
+That’s all.

 Sangeeta Purushottam